futoin/specs/draft/ftn7_iface_invoker_concept.md

 result values then native member returns nothing and should complete as soon as request message is scheduled to be sent without waiting for reply.

+Note: Simple CCM is not expected to parse interfaces.
+Therefore, all request messages must have "forcersp" flag and Simple CCM must expect response for every call.

 # 1.2.
 Invoker calls to Executor in scope of the same process

 FutoIn implementations are allowed to optimize calls within single process in